Best Mattress 2026

 A tester back sleeping on the Leesa Kids mattress.

-We’ve developed a rigorous 13-point testing methodology that tells us how each mattress performs and who it might be a good fit for.
-All of the beds on this list have been evaluated for pressure relief, cooling capabilities, responsiveness, edge support, and much more.
+We’ve developed a rigorous testing methodology that tells us how each mattress performs and who it might be a good fit for.
+All of the beds on this list have been evaluated for pressure relief, cooling abilities, responsiveness, edge support, and much more.

 Infographic depicting a bed split into the various testing categories used by the Sleepopolis team: motion isolation, pressure relief, customer experience, cooling, responsiveness, edge support, and off-gassing/unboxing

 Our team of certified sleep science coaches has tested more than 500 mattresses over the last decade, allowing us to guide more than 145,000 people to the best mattress for them.
-Not only do we use and evaluate these products ourselves, but we also consult with Dr. Raj Dasgupta, MD, FACP, FCCP, FAASM, who’s quadruple-board certified in pulmonary, sleep, internal, and critical care medicine, to ensure we keep up to date with the latest in sleep science and medicine.
+Not only do we use and evaluate these products ourselves, but we also consult with doctors and other professionals to ensure we keep up to date with the latest in sleep science and medicine.
+For example, Dr. Joe Tedesco (DPT, OCS, ATC, CSCS) comes into our studio to personally test mattresses and give a medical perspective on each product.

 Need help finding the right mattress?